 by Maniza Naqvi

-The photographer, the journalist, and the novelist: set out to worship a city mapped in news and fiction, wrapped in each other’s facts, cloaked in another reality.
-A peacock sways across the tiled floor brushing its iridescent tail, upon black and white marble elongated squares.
-We slip off our shoes, the floor cool against our restless soles bare, an unguent.
+The photographer, the journalist, and the novelist: wrapped in each other’s facts, cloaked in another reality, set out to worship a city mapped in news and fiction.
+A peacock sways across the tiled floor brushing its iridescent tail upon black and white marble elongated squares.
+We slip off our shoes, the floor cool against our restless soles, bare.
+An unguent.
 A devotee presses a rose petal on the forehead of a deity’s image.
-The photographer refrains from taking a shot though the angle was good.
+The photographer refrains from taking a shot though the angle is good.
 Here, photographs are forbidden.
 But the novelist free to capture images, no matter what, imagines many more.
-For example, of the journalist, thinking a headline, of just facts “Three people in search of gods, in hiding, who whispered: seek us and we will appear.”
-But knowing that facts don’t make for good copy or sell papers, would spin a tale: A novelist, shot, by a bearded man, inside a mandir, on M.A.
+For example, of the journalist, thinking a headline, of just facts “Three people in search of gods in hiding, who whisper: seek us and we will appear.”
+But knowing, that facts don’t make for good copy or sell papers, the journalist would instead spin a tale: A novelist, shot, by a bearded man, inside a mandir, on M.A.
 Jinnah Road.”

 I was contacted by a journalist in March 2008 when I was visiting Karachi.
 She wanted to interview me for my novel, A Matter of Detail.
-When we met, I listened with growing guilt and self doubt as she lectured me for a good half hour on how my novel should be written then questioned my right to write such a novel since I no longer lived in Karachi.
+When we met, I listened with growing guilt and self doubt as she lectured me for a good half hour on how my novel should be written.
+Then she questioned my right to write such a novel since I no longer lived in Karachi.
 This done, she told me she was very interested in my novel’s focus on the Bene Israel of Karachi.
 She told me that she had not known before she read my novel, that there had been a Jewish community in Karachi.
-My book was her first inclination and introduction to the Bene Israel community in Karachi.
+My book was her first inclination of this and her first introduction to the Bene Israel community in Karachi.
 She explained that the interview was for the Friday Times as would be the photographs she wanted to take of me.
 I told her that, beyond the research that I had carried out, my book is wholly imagined.
 It is an imagined possibility.
-My efforts were to create a sensation of sweetness, an essential sweetness in a cultural milieu—symbolized perhaps by the sugar that Hajrabai stirs into Razzak’s ovaltine.
+My efforts were to create a sensation of sweetness, an essential sweetness in a cultural milieu—symbolized perhaps by the sugar that my character Hajrabai stirs into my character Razzak’s ovaltine in the novel.

 The journalist persuaded me to take her on a tour of Karachi to the locations where my book was set and she need a good shot of me for her review.
 She had also persuaded a renowned photographer to accompany us to take the photographs.
 I was reluctant and at first and had declined to do so because a novel is imagined and doesn’t need for an author to accompany the reader into reality.
-Nevertheless, my ego must have gotten in the way, what with the chance to be photographed by such a renowned and fine photographer.
-I agreed on a drive around the area where my novel was imagined as located.
+Nevertheless, my ego must have gotten in the way, what with the chance to be photographed by such a renowned and fine photographer as Akhtar Soomro.
+I agreed on going on a drive around the area where my novel was imagined as being located.

-On a Saturday morning we went to the location where I had imagined and located 43-G, the family house, in my book.
-I took them to the place where I had imagined 43-G, in the book, the main house, to be located.
+On a Saturday morning we went for that drive.
+I took them to that place where I had imagined 43-G, in the book, the main house, to be located.
 This was a house I had only seen many times from the outside.
 Now it had a large for sale sign on it and seemed abandoned.
 None of these were Jewish monuments or temples.
 Magone Shalom in my book is long gone.
-So there was no point in going to the shopping mall at the location where it had once stood.
+So, that day there was no point in going to the shopping mall at the location where it had once stood.
 A large portion of the book’s drama takes place on the balcony of this house.
-I refused to take her to any Jewish sites which she was insisting upon, one in particular.
+I refused to take her to any Jewish sites which she was insisting upon going to.
+One in particular.
 I refused, mainly because I thought being photographed there would be disrespectful and would violate the privacy of the dead.
-Furthermore I was deeply aware of the heated political climate and was not willing to jeopardize anything.
+Furthermore, I was deeply aware of the heated political climate and was not willing to jeopardize anything.

-The photographer suggested taking us to a beautiful Hindu temple in that part of town and I was thrilled.
-It was a beautiful place, serene, a peacock swayed across a tiled floor, a bell tinkled. .
-The caretaker, told him, not take any pictures so he didn’t.
+Akhtar Soomro, the photographer suggested taking us to a beautiful Hindu temple in that part of town and I was thrilled.
+It was a beautiful place, serene, a peacock swayed across a tiled floor, a bell tinkled.
+The caretaker, told him, not to take any pictures so he didn’t.
 Instead, I memorized the moment.
 And a week later I wrote a small paragraph about that moment and sent it to the journalist and the photographer.
 I called it “A Journalist, a Photographer and a Poet”.
-Ironically, the gist of it was exactly what the journalists had done in writing their article— distorted and misrepresented a fact for a very specific purpose.
+Ironically, the gist of it was exactly what the journalists proceeded to do when they wrote their article— they distorted and misrepresented a fact for a very specific purpose.

-If you take it in, all at once, as it is today—a wide angle view—it’s hard to see it, but if you zero in on a detail that its entirely believable that Karachi was considered one of the most aesthetically pleasing cities of the world at the turn of the 20th century.
+If you take it in, all at once, as it is today—take it in on a wide-angle view—it’s hard to see it, but if you zero in on a detail that its entirely believable that Karachi was considered one of the most aesthetically pleasing cities of the world at the turn of the 20th century.
 It was considered beautiful, not only because of its temperate seaside climate, the gentleness of its residents, but also because of the graceful architecture of its buildings— whose limestone facades changed moods based on the arch of a gentle clear light reflecting of a shimmering sea.

-Many of these buildings have been torn down, replaced by ugly, ill thought, actually grotesque commercial structures which have been as though in a panic to lay claim to land not legally their own have hastily and opportunistically been constructed by developers.
-Those older buildings, also constructed by those laying claim to a land not legally theirs, now appear as though details in a vast and sprawling city: a city whose current landscape only people as besotted it as I am can possibly find beautiful.
-The walls of the city’s newer construction appear at worst an assault on every sensibility and at best an opportunity for every political party and miscreant to use as a billboard for their political vitriolic, venom of and as a large public urinal.
+Many of these buildings which have been torn down, have been replaced by ugly, ill thought out, maybe not at all thought out, actually grotesque commercial structures.
+These new constructions have gone up by developers as though in a panic to lay claim to land not legally their own.
+These have hastily and opportunistically been constructed speculators.
+Those older buildings, also constructed by those laying claim to a land not legally theirs, now appear as though details in a vast and sprawling city: a city whose current landscape only people as besotted with it as I am can possibly find beautiful.
+The walls of the city’s newer construction appear at worst an assault on every sensibility and at best an opportunity for every political party and miscreant to use as a billboard for their political vitriolic and venom.
+And as a large public urinal.